 - How well do you manage change and respond to problems?

-What employers fear or want to know about you
+What employers fear about you

 How well do you get along with people and influence others?

 - Influencing co-workers

 - Working in a team

 How do you cope with stress and disappointment?

 - Missing deadlines

 - Getting criticized

 Do you have the skills you say you do, to do the job?